 The Emotional Argument

 Hanna (Saoirse Ronan) is the Main Character of this story.
-We experience the story through her, our empathy lies with her, and we are privy to her personal issues that no one else really is aware of.
+We experience the story through her, our empathy lies with her, and we are privy to her personal issues that no one else is aware of.

 Sheltered for sixteen years mere miles from the Arctic Circle, Hanna knows nothing of fluorescent lights, of TVs, of helicopters, and of tea kettles.
 Her personal journey is that of someone trying to understand the world around them and trying to maintain control over finely-tuned instincts that say danger lurks around every corner.

 At first glance it seems like this character is already there in Hanna.
-From the very start the young girl on holiday, Sophie (Jessica Barden) the one obsessed with appearances and boys, seems to offer Hanna a different way of seeing things.
+From the start the young girl on holiday, Sophie (Jessica Barden) the one obsessed with appearances and boys, seems to offer Hanna a different way of seeing things.
 In fact, she has such an impact on Hanna that the two begin to develop intense feelings for each other, the kind of feelings that end with a stolen kiss in the dead of night.

 Unfortunately, the film doesn’t allow her character to develop the way she should for the story’s argument to work.